Foreign Language Rubrics: A Guide to Writing Effective Analytic and Holistic Rubrics

 - Is it appropriate to the student’s proficiency?

-- Is it appropriate to the task?
+- Is it appropriate for the task?

 If you’re writing an analytic rubric for a specific task (for example, writing an essay with past tense verb forms) you might want to be a bit more specific: